Scroll below for important information for livestock and dogs. Horses - reference the Horse Information tab.

 Feeder Calf Registration & ID Form

-Feeder Calf Vaccination Form - Due at the scale on Weigh In Day (September 5, 2025)
+Feeder Calf Vaccination Form - Due at the scale on Weigh In Day of the fair.

-Feeder Calf vaccination withdrawal time needs to be completed prior to move-in day.
+The feeder calf vaccination withdrawal time must be completed prior to move-in day.
 If the withdrawal time is not complete, your animal will not be able to show in any class other than showmanship.

-Please submit the following form to the Extension Office prior to June 1, 2025.
-If you have any questions, please contact Megan - 4-H Educator at schulte.182@osu.edu
+Please submit the following form to the Extension Office prior to June 1, 2026.
+If you have any questions, please contact the Extension Office.

 Breeding Heifer/Cow Registration & ID Form

-Please submit the following form to the Extension Office prior to January 31, 2025.
-If you have any questions, please contact Megan - 4-H Educator at schulte.182@osu.edu
+Please submit the following form to the Extension Office prior to January 31, 2026.
+If you have any questions, please contact the Williams County Extension Office.

 Market Steer/Heifer Registration & ID Form